Skip to main content

 Privilege creep occurs when employees obtain access to more critical systems and sensitive data than required to perform their jobs.
 New access privileges may be granted as employees gain new responsibilities, while old ones may go unrevoked.

 Privilege abuse takes place when malicious actors intentionally exploit their privileges to exfiltrate, compromise, or damage your organization’s confidential assets.
-Both insiders and outside attackers can compromise privileged accounts and use them for malicious purposes.
+Both insiders and external attackers can compromise privileged accounts and use them for malicious purposes.

 Regular reviews of user access logs can also reveal unusual or unauthorized activities tied to privileged accounts.
 Early detection of such anomalies enables you to take swift action, thereby preventing security incidents.